GCheung55/Neuro/README.md

 ### add
 ---
 Adding a model to the collection should always go through this method.
-It appends the model to the internal `_model` array and triggers the `add` event if the collection does not already contain the model.
+It appends the model to the internal `_model` array and triggers the `add` event if the collection does not already contain the model. `change` event is triggered afterwards.

 If `_validators` exist, then each model or object added must pass validation in order to be added to the collection instance.
 Otherwise a `error` event will be triggered.